alejandroviegener/OrdenTakenPredictor/README.md

 docker-compose build
 ```

-The script will create two docker images.
 To confirm the creation of the images, execute:

 ```bash
 docker image ls
 ```

-A docker image named **mongo** and another named **rappi-prediction-api** must be listed.
+A docker image amed **rappi-prediction-api** must be listed.

 ## Usage <a name="usage"></a>